-Investigators must contact the Science Management Office ( nsf.icf.smo at unh.edu ) during planning stages of a project, prior to proposal submission, for possible permission to store new ice cores.
+Investigators must contact the Science Management Office ( nsf.icf.smo at unh.edu ) during the project planning stage, prior to proposal submission, for possible permission to store new ice cores.
 Investigators must complete the Sample Request/ Facility Use form and email it to the SMO at least four weeks in advance of your proposal submission deadline.

 Use of the Facility

 The NSF-ICF's main archive freezer is 55,000 cubic feet in size and is held at a temperature of -36°C. A second room for examination and sampling of ice cores, held at -24°C, is 12,000 cubic feet in size and is contiguous with the archive area.
-NSF-ICF also maintains space outside the freezer facility for material fabrication, storage, changing areas, offices, and visiting scientist workspace.
+NSF-ICF also maintains space outside the freezer for material fabrication, storage, changing areas, offices, and visiting scientist workspace.

 Investigators can use the facility to sample their own ice core and ship the samples and all remaining core to their home institution(s) under the following conditions:

 - Contact the Science Management Office prior to proposal submission.